 - Interpreter: This is the path to the Python interpreter.
 This works also with virtual or conda envs on Mac.
-If you use conda envs on Windows, then use Conda Path and Conda Env below instead.
-Examples: "C:\Python35\pythonw.exe" or "/usr/local/bin/python3.5".
-An empty field defaults to pythonw that expects the interpreter to be set in the PATH on Windows or .bash\profile on Mac.
-Note that in the settings, this is stored as Interpreter\Win or Interpreter\Mac, respectively, see below! - PYTHONPATH: If the source file of your code is not found, add the path here. - Conda Path: If you are on Windows and use Anaconda or Miniconda, then type here the path to your installation, e.g. C:\Users\Username\Miniconda3 or %USERPROFILE%\Anaconda.
+If you use conda envs on Windows, then leave this empty and use Conda Path and Conda Env below instead.
+Examples: "C:\Python39\pythonw.exe" or "/usr/local/bin/python3.9".
+Note that in the settings, this is stored as Interpreter_Win or Interpreter_Mac, respectively, see below! - PYTHONPATH: If the source file of your code is not found, add the path to its directory here. - Conda Path: If you are on Windows and use Anaconda or Miniconda, then type here the path to your installation, e.g. C:\Users\Username\Miniconda3 or %USERPROFILE%\Anaconda.
 NOTE that you need at least conda 4.6!
-You also need to set Conda Env, see next point. - Conda Env: If you are on Windows and use Anaconda or Miniconda, type here the name of your conda env, e.g. base for the base installation or myenv for a conda env with the name myenv.
-Note that this requires you to either leave the Interpreter blank or set it to one of python or pythonw. - UDF Modules: Names of Python modules (without .py extension) from which the UDFs are being imported.
+You also need to set Conda Env, see next point. - Conda Env: If you are on Windows and use Anaconda or Miniconda, type here the name of your conda env, e.g. base for the base installation or myenv for a conda env with the name myenv. - UDF Modules: Names of Python modules (without .py extension) from which the UDFs are being imported.
 Separate multiple modules by ";".
-Example: UDF\MODULES = "common\udfs;

-myproject" The default imports a file in the same directory as the Excel spreadsheet with the same name but ending in .py.
+Example: UDF_MODULES = "common_udfs; myproject" The default imports a file in the same directory as the Excel spreadsheet with the same name but ending in .py. - Debug UDFs: Check this box if you want to run the xlwings COM server manually for debugging, see Debugging.

-- Debug UDFs: Check this box if you want to run the xlwings COM server manually for debugging, see Debugging. - RunPython: Use UDF Server: Uses the same COM Server for RunPython as for UDFs.
-This will be faster, as the interpreter doesn't shut down after each call. - Restart UDF Server: This shuts down the UDF Server/Python interpreter.
-It'll be restarted upon the next function call. - Show Console: Check the box in the ribbon or set the config to TRUE if you want the command prompt to pop up.
-This only has an effect on Windows and the combination UDF + Conda currently forces the console to be shown.
+- RunPython: Use UDF Server: Uses the same COM Server for RunPython as for UDFs.
+This will be faster, as the interpreter doesn't shut down after each call. - Restart UDF Server: This restarts the UDF Server/Python interpreter. - Show Console: Check the box in the ribbon or set the config to TRUE if you want the command prompt to pop up.
+This currently only works on Windows.